 Your colorist shouldn't belittle the work of other professionals who worked on your hair or make you feel bad about your choices.
 While it's helpful to know what color brands and products were used, your colorist shouldn't ask who did your hair last unless they love it.

 A Plan of Action – “Really Pretty” isn't a Plan

 By the end of your consultation, your colorist should be able to present you with a clear plan of what you can expect and the steps to achieve it.
 “It's going to be really pretty” isn't a plan.
-Depending on what you want and what you currently have, getting to your desired result may not be possible in one visit.
-For major changes, it may not be possible in several visits and the colorist should be clear about the steps involved along the way.
+Depending on what you want and what you currently have, getting to your desired result may not be possible in one visit and your colorist should be blatantly honest about what you can expect.
+For major changes, your hair goals may not be possible in several visits and the colorist should be clear about the steps involved along the way.

 Lifestyle and Budget

 Your colorist needs to know how much effort and expense you are willing to invest in maintaining the look you want.
 Are you willing to come in every three weeks for a refresh?
 Every six to eight weeks?
 Twice a year?
 This information will inform the techniques your colorist uses and may result in an honest discussion about what you want versus how much you're willing to come into the salon.
 If the two don't jive, your colorist should be ready with options.